glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/09-peer-to-peer/peer-to-peer.md

    Source : https://en.wikipedia.org/wiki/Peer-to-peer#/media/File:Unstructured_peer-to-peer_network_diagram.png

 - **Hybrid** : Hybrid P2P networks combine elements of both structured and unstructured topologies to leverage their respective advantages.

+### Network Model

+In reality, app or services that uses P2P architecture is not always completely peer-to-peer.
+Some service that offers [file transfer protocol (FTP)](/computer-networking/ftp) may need a central server to store global information about file sharing.

+Overall, there are three variants of P2P :

+- **Pure P2P** : A fully P2P model where all peers are equivalent in terms of computation.
+- **Centralized** : Centralized in a sense of not a complete [client-server](/cloud-computing-and-distributed-systems/), it may keep track global information to facilitate efficient search and discovery.
+- **Hierarchical** : Some peers may be selected to be a _super node_ in the P2P network.
+It may coordinate or manage the lower-level peers.
+For example, a host in an online meeting app could keep track some useful meeting information.
+Super node often have more resources, higher processing power, or better connectivity compared to others.

+### Routing

+Routing determines the paths or routes through which data or messages can be transmitted between participating peers.

+- **Centralized** : With a central server that keeps track global information, it can handle the routing and forwarding of the messages to the intended recipients.
+- **DHT** : The use of DHT as explained in [structured architecture](#architecture).
+- Three other methods in [computer networking routing](/computer-networking/routing#routing-technique).

 ### Usage